-Business planning addresses changes that have been envisioned to one or more of an enterprises’
+It addresses changes that have been envisioned to one or more of an enterprises’

-· market: industry domain/sector/segment, customers and suppliers
+· Market: industry domain/sector/segment, customers and suppliers

-· relationships: partners, in-sourcing and out-sourcing of operations
+· Relationships: partners, in-sourcing and out-sourcing of operations

 Business system planning is concerned with regular business operations that create and use business data.